by Tracy Lane

 A recently divorced woman recounted, “I had to find a place to live that I could afford to rent that me and three children can live in that feels safe as a single mother.
 And now I need to start learning how to pay bills and to live on budget.
 I wrote it all out on paper: I need to quit subscribing to these magazines, stop this, stop that, cut back here, give this up.
 All these things I needed to change to work my life around this new set financial amount that I was getting which looked, on paper, like a lot of money.
 But it doesn’t always come out that way.”

 You will spend most of your personal savings and assets paying for the legal process of divorce.
-The ad for a $59 quick and easy divorce is false advertising.
+An ad for a $59 quick and easy divorce is false advertising.
 Divorce matters.

 How can you quantify this?
 First, there’s the trauma of losing the relationship.